 National data exchange layer

 National implementation is probably the most typical way to implement X-Road.
-In a national implementation, X-Road is implemented nationwide within a country, and the aim is to use it in data exchange between organizations across administration sectors and business domains.
-Typically, the ecosystem is open for all kinds of organizations – both public and private sector organizations.
-However, it is also possible to restrict the implementation to cover only the public sector, specific administration sector, business domain, or a combination of these.
+In a national implementation, X-Road is deployed nationwide, and the aim is to use it for data exchange between organisations across administrative sectors and business domains.
+Typically, the ecosystem is open for all kinds of organisations – both public and private sector organisations.
+However, it is also possible to restrict the implementation to the public sector, a specific administrative sector, a business domain, or a combination of these.

-Besides, X-Road can be used to implement cross-border data exchange with other countries that have a national X-Road implementation.
+In addition, X-Road can be used to implement cross-border data exchange with other countries that have a national X-Road implementation.
 In practice, the ecosystems of different countries are connected using federation – an X-Road feature that enables connecting two X-Road environments.
-Federation enables member organizations of different ecosystems to exchange data as if they were members of the same ecosystem.
+Federation enables member organisations across different ecosystems to exchange data as if they were members of a single ecosystem.

 In a national implementation, a government agency is usually the owner of the ecosystem.
-The owner takes the role of the X-Road operator, who is responsible for all the aspects of the operations.
+The owner takes on the role of the X-Road operator, responsible for all aspects of operations.
 The responsibilities include defining regulations and practices, accepting new members, providing support for members, and operating the central components of the X-Road software.
-Technical activities can be outsourced to a third party, but administrative and supervising responsibilities are carried out by the operator.
+Technical activities can be outsourced to a third party, but the operator carries out administrative and supervisory responsibilities.

-There are multiple implementations around the world where X-Road is used as a national data exchange layer.
-The best known national X-Road ecosystems are in Iceland, Finland, and Estonia.
+There are multiple implementations worldwide where X-Road serves as a national data exchange layer.
+The best-known national X-Road ecosystems are in Iceland, Finland, and Estonia.

 Data exchange solution for regions

-Regional implementation means implementing X-Road within a region or an autonomous community, such as a region, a province, or a state.
-In a regional implementation, X-Road is used within a region, and the scope is usually very similar to the national implementation – data exchange between organisations across administration sectors and business domains.
-However, the scope may be more restricted, as well.
+Regional implementation means implementing X-Road within a region or autonomous community, such as a region, province, or state.
+In a regional implementation, X-Road is used within a region, and the scope is usually very similar to that of the national implementation – data exchange between organisations across administrative sectors and business domains.
+However, the scope may be more restricted.
 Besides, X-Road may be used to exchange data with the central government and/or other regions.

 In a regional implementation, a regional agency or authority is usually the owner of the ecosystem.
-The owner takes the role of the X-Road operator, who is responsible for all the aspects of the operations.
-Some of the technical activities may be outsourced, just like in the national implementation.
+The owner takes on the role of the X-Road operator, responsible for all aspects of operations.
+Some technical activities may be outsourced, as in the national implementation.

-As an alternative approach, the national implementation described earlier may consist of multiple regional implementations too.
-Every region or some of the regions within a country can have their X-Road ecosystems that are connected using federation.
-However, compared to a single national implementation, this approach generates more overhead since every region must manage and operate its X-Road ecosystem.
-Therefore, when targeting for national implementation, a single national ecosystem is recommended over multiple regional ecosystems that are connected using federation.
+As an alternative approach, the national implementation described earlier may consist of multiple regional implementations as well.
+Every region, or some regions, within a country can have its own X-Road ecosystem connected via federation.
+However, compared to a single national implementation, this approach incurs greater overhead, as each region must manage and operate its own X-Road ecosystem.
+Therefore, when targeting national implementation, a single national ecosystem is recommended over multiple regional ecosystems connected via federation.

-One example of a regional implementation can be found from Argentina.
+One example of a regional implementation can be found in Argentina.
 The province of Neuquén in Argentina is using X-Road as a regional data exchange platform.
-Also, some regions in other countries are currently considering the use of X-Road on a local level.
+Also, some regions in other countries are currently considering adopting X-Road at the local level.

 In national and regional applications, X-Road is implemented within a geographic area, such as a country or a region.
 However, there are no restrictions on why an X-Road ecosystem could not span multiple states and/or regions as long as there’s an organisation that takes the role and responsibilities of the X-Road operator.
-A practical example of this kind of approach is implementing X-Road within a business domain or sector in which members are located in different countries around the world.
-However, X-Road could be implemented within a business domain or sector on the national level too.
+A practical example of this approach is implementing X-Road within a business domain or sector in which members are located across different countries.
+However, X-Road could also be implemented at the national level within a business domain or sector.

-The critical factor is that all members commit to follow the rules and policies of the ecosystem set by the X-Road operator.
-In this case, the use of X-Road is based on a mutual agreement between the members of the ecosystem.
+The critical factor is that all members commit to following the rules and policies of the ecosystem set by the X-Road operator.
+In this case, the use of X-Road is based on a mutual agreement among ecosystem members.
 In national and regional implementations, the use of X-Road is often based on a law or a regulation issued by a governmental or regional authority.

-In case different business domains have their X-Road ecosystems, they can be connected using federation, which enables data exchange between member organisations of different business domains.
-Technically, a business domain-specific implementation can be connected to a national or regional X-Road ecosystem too.
+If different business domains have their own X-Road ecosystems, they can be connected via federation, enabling data exchange between member organisations across domains.
+Technically, a business-domain-specific implementation can be connected to a national or regional X-Road ecosystem as well.

-X-Road based business domain-specific solutions have been implemented in several countries.
-For example, in Germany X-Road is being used to exchange healthcare data, and in Estonia, the X-Road based Estfeed platform is utilised in energy sector data exchange.
-Besides, Estfeed is also applied by the Data Bridge Alliance to exchange energy data on a cross-border level.
+X-Road-based, business-domain-specific solutions have been implemented in several countries.
+For example, in Germany, X-Road is used to exchange healthcare data, and in Estonia, the X-Road-based Estfeed platform is used for energy sector data exchange.
+Besides, Estfeed is also used by the Data Bridge Alliance to exchange energy data at the cross-border level.

 A platform for data exchange within an organisation

-The primary use case for X-Road is data exchange between organisations, but there are no restrictions on why X-Road could not be used to exchange data within an organisation too.
-For example, a large international organisation that has branches and departments in different countries and continents may have information systems that communicate over the public Internet.
-X-Road provides a solution to connect those systems in a standardised and secure manner guaranteeing confidentiality, integrity, and interoperability of the data exchange.
+The primary use case for X-Road is data exchange between organisations, but there are no restrictions on using X-Road to exchange data within an organisation as well.
+For example, a large international organisation with branches and departments across different countries and continents may have information systems that communicate over the public internet.
+X-Road provides a solution for connecting those systems in a standardised and secure manner, guaranteeing the confidentiality, integrity, and interoperability of data exchange.

-When it comes to the organisational model of X-Road, one of the departments takes the role of the X-Road operator, and other branches and departments are members of the ecosystem.
-In addition to connecting information systems communicating over the Internet, X-Road could be used inside a private network of an organisation too.
+In the X-Road organisational model, one department serves as the X-Road operator, and other branches and departments are members of the ecosystem.
+In addition to connecting information systems communicating over the Internet, X-Road could also be used within an organisation's private network.

-One example of corporate use of X-Road can be found in Japan.
-A major Japanese gas company uses an X-Road based solution to exchange data between its different organisation units.
+One example of corporate use of X-Road is in Japan.
+A major Japanese gas company uses an X-Road-based solution to exchange data between its different organisational units.
 Another interesting approach to corporate use is building a commercial product on top of X-Road.
-Since X-Road is open source and licensed under the permissive MIT license, it can be utilised in commercial closed source products too.
+Since X-Road is open source and licensed under the permissive MIT license, it can also be used in commercial closed-source products.
 For example, Planetway, a Japanese-Estonian company, has built its PlanetCross platform using X-Road.

 For clarity, X-Road is not a service mesh platform for microservices, such as Istio.
-X-Road is meant for data exchange between information systems over the public Internet, and service mesh platforms are used as a communication layer between different microservices in a microservices architecture.
+X-Road is for data exchange between information systems over the public Internet, while service mesh platforms serve as a communication layer between microservices in a microservices architecture.
 The high-level capabilities that X-Road and many service mesh solutions provide may seem very similar.
-Still, the way how they have been implemented is optimised for very different use cases.
+Still, the way they have been implemented is optimised for very different use cases.
 Therefore, X-Road is not to be mixed with service mesh solutions.